ritiksahni/notes/Podcast Notes/rachana-ranade-groww-thrive-2021.md

 **Title**: What to do in Your 20s to retire Before 40 - CA Rachana Ranade
 **YouTube Video Link**: https://www.youtube.com/watch?v=4jIE674ntO

-- Commonly, if passive income exceeds active income, we can say that we gained financial independance because now making money would not require much physical efforts.
+- Usually, if passive income exceeds active income, we can say that we gained financial independance because now making money would not require much physical efforts.

 - Multiple sources of income are essential for financial independance.
 	- Commissions